Sand Bay State Forest

 Other recreational pursuits include white-tailed deer and small game hunting and woodland hiking and exploration.

 The camping opportunities at Sand Bay State Forest include six primitive campsites located on Lake Bonaparte.
 Campsites are delineated and include tables and fire rings.
-Two priivies are provided.
+Two privies are provided.
 There is no potable water source.
 No trash pickup is provided.
 This is a carry in-carry out facility.
 Camping is prohibited from 11:00 a.m.
 Tuesday until 11:00 a.m.
 Thursday.
-(See here for regulations Sec.190.30)
+(See here for regulations Sec.190.30, link leaves DEC's website)

 From Harrisville, take Washington Street to North Bonaparte Road, and proceed 4 miles.